Requirements + Deadlines

 - One Teacher Evaluation

-- SAT with writing or ACT with writing test scores must be received by Nov.
+- SAT or ACT test scores must be received by Nov.
 1 (Must be sent directly from the testing agency—order well in advance.
 Rush paper scores are not accepted.)

 Deadlines and Decisions